How much Spanish should you learn before going to Spain?

 te invito => literal: I invite you => my treat

 For example: No preocupes, te invito => Don’t worry, my treat

 Or choose your own expressions with our big list of Spanish idioms & expressions

 5. Practice speaking with another human

 There’s more to learning a language than just grammar and vocab.
 Speaking is a unique skill in and of itself.
 Putting together all that you’ve learned in an actual conversation can be disorienting and uncomfortable.
 The more you practice, the less uncomfortable it gets.
-And if you master the basic Spanish lessons we’ve referenced here, when you are in an actual conversation there will be less to think about.
+And if you master the basic Spanish lessons we’ve referenced here, when you are in an actual conversation the basics will be second nature and you’ll have less to think about.

 Time for your pre-trip preparation

 If you’re going to another country to learn the language, you are in for a fantastic experience.
 Just don’t squander the time you have now, in which you can learn the Spanish basics and thus get the most out of your travels.

 Hopefully, we’ve given you a few places to start your learning from your own living room.
 Here’s a recap of some of the resources we’ve recommended to help you get started.